Experimental Multi-site Testbed for Advanced Control and Optimization of Hybrid Energy Systems

 \section{Abstract}

-This paper presents a hybrid energy system (HES) experimental testbed developed at the University of Vermont to support prototyping and validation of advanced control and optimization strategies for grid services.
-The platform integrates hardware-in-the-loop (HIL) simulation with a reconfigurable set of kilowatt-scale assets, including solar photovoltaic (PV), battery storage, an electrolyzer as a controllable load, and grid-tied inverters.
+This paper presents a hybrid energy system (HES) experimental testbed developed at the University of Vermont, featuring a dual-site architecture that integrates on-campus laboratory facility with an off-campus solar and meteorological station.
+This supports the prototyping and validation of advanced HES control and optimization strategies.
+The platform integrates hardware-in-the-loop (HIL) simulations with a reconfigurable set of kVA-scale assets.
 A unified monitoring and communication architecture supports real-time data acquisition, model validation, and control implementation.
-The testbed's capabilities are demonstrated through a controller hardware-in-the-loop (CHIL) experiment in which a battery system participates in PV power smoothing.
+The capabilities of the testbed are demonstrated through an HIL experiment in which a battery systems participate in solar PV smoothing.